top of page

 Depth & Clarity of Meaning

-The guidebook is a generous 190 pages and offers clear terms and descriptions of scenarios to real world situations and how they align with the animal depicted ⭐⭐⭐
+The guidebook is a generous 190 pages long.
+It offers clear terms and descriptions that relate to real-world situations and how they align with the depicted animals. ⭐⭐⭐

 Writing Style

-The writing style is on point and easy to follow ⭐⭐⭐
+The writing style is engaging and easy to follow. ⭐⭐⭐

 Notes on Guidebook

-The guidebook is generously sized and well detailed.
-While it does not include artwork, it offers thorough explanations of both the traditional tarot meanings and the symbolic significance of each animal.
-It also includes a selection of spreads, making it an excellent companion for those newer to tarot, while still offering depth for more experienced readers.
+While the guidebook does not include artwork, it provides thorough explanations of both traditional tarot meanings and the symbolic significance of each animal.
+It also includes a selection of spreads, making it an excellent companion for those new to tarot while still offering depth for experienced readers.

 Box / Packaging Quality

-The packaging is of high quality and notably sturdy, supporting the longevity of the deck through regular and reliable use ⭐⭐⭐
+The packaging is high quality and sturdy, ensuring the deck's longevity through regular use. ⭐⭐⭐

 My Review

-The Animal Guides Tarot is one of my primary decks, weaving together the layers of a reading through the integration of traditional card elements and charm casting.
+The Animal Guides Tarot is one of my primary decks.
+It weaves together the layers of a reading through the integration of traditional card elements and charm casting.

-A key aspect of any reading is the ability to communicate in multiple forms of expression.
-Some clients connect visually; others resonate with more theoretical or symbolic interpretations - but all seek clarity and deeper understanding.
+A key aspect of any reading is the ability to communicate in various forms.
+Some clients connect visually, while others resonate with theoretical or symbolic interpretations.
+Regardless, all seek clarity and deeper understanding.

-One key driver in purchasing this beautiful tarot deck is its use of the four elements: Earth, Air, Fire and Water, moving away from the traditional wands, cups, pentacles and swords.
-This aligns beautifully with my charm casting cloth - as shown above.
-Whilst my cloth uses Wind in place of Air as a deliberate personal choice, these cards offer another dimension to the reading, threading card and charm through a shared elemental language.
+One of the main reasons I purchased this beautiful tarot deck is its use of the four elements: Earth, Air, Fire, and Water.
+This approach moves away from the traditional wands, cups, pentacles, and swords.
+It aligns beautifully with my charm casting cloth, as shown above.
+While I use Wind instead of Air as a personal choice, these cards add another dimension to the reading, connecting card and charm through a shared elemental language.

-This deck offers a unique canvas within each card, allowing messages to unfold in a way that meets the client where they are.
-The presence of spirit is beautifully embodied through the animal kingdom, bringing an intuitive, grounded and deeply connective energy to every reading.
+The unique canvas of each card allows messages to unfold in a way that resonates with the client.
+The spirit of the animal kingdom brings an intuitive, grounded, and deeply connective energy to every reading.

-The animals themselves are deeply evocative and the beautiful artwork is paired with concise, descriptive messages.
-This allows the querent to connect not only with the imagery, but also with the creator’s intended perspective.
+The animals themselves are evocative, and the beautiful artwork pairs well with concise, descriptive messages.
+This allows the querent to connect not only with the imagery but also with the creator’s intended perspective.
 As a reader, I find this textual element incredibly valuable.
-It introduces a subtle “third voice” into the reading, enriching the interpretation and adding another layer of insight and confirmation.
+It introduces a subtle “third voice” into the reading, enriching the interpretation and adding another layer of insight.

-In terms of handling, the card size leans more toward that of an oracle deck yet remains comfortable to shuffle and work with - never feeling awkward or oversized.
+In terms of handling, the card size leans more toward that of an oracle deck.
+However, it remains comfortable to shuffle and work with—never feeling awkward or oversized.
 The colour shading and bright imagery sit beautifully against my charm casting cloth, naturally enhancing and reflecting the four elements within the Minor Arcana.

 The Major Arcana follows the familiar structure of the Fool’s Journey, with thoughtful adaptations in naming.
-The Dreamer replaces the Fool, and Unity appears as the fifth card in lieu of the Hierophant.
+The Dreamer replaces the Fool, and Unity appears as the fifth card instead of the Hierophant.
 Justice and Strength return to their original numerical placements (8 and 11), prior to the Rider-Waite-Smith adjustments.

-Other renaming includes Awakening rather than Hanged Man (12), Death has been replaced with Release (13), Temperance is known as Balance (14), the Devil is represented as Ego (15).
-The Tower is now Life Experience (16), before returning to the familiar Star at 17.
+Other renaming includes Awakening instead of Hanged Man (12), Death has been replaced with Release (13), and Temperance is known as Balance (14).
+The Devil is represented as Ego (15), and The Tower is now Life Experience (16).
 The journey continues with Renewal (20) in place of Judgment and concludes with The World at 21, bringing a sense of both completion and continuity.

-A deck that works as hard as you do.
-Beginner or seasoned reader, the Animal Guides will show up for you every single time.
+This deck works as hard as you do.
+Whether you are a beginner or a seasoned reader, the Animal Guides Tarot will support you every single time.

 Comments